Retirement plan software for personal retirement planning.

 • They were also able to keep their current home.
 They thought that they would have to downsize after the kids graduated college, but it turns out that if they stuck with the plan, they'd be just fine.
 They can pass the home to their children, the whole family will have a nice place to meet on holidays, and they can pass away in peace where they grew up.
 This difference in income goals is in the income manual override column.

-• By analyzing their bond portfolio, it turns out that replacing all that with a good bond mutual fund, they were able to increase their return by 20% (from 5% to 6%), and do something better with the few hours per week spent managing it.
+• By analyzing their bond portfolio, it turns out that just replacing all of that with a good bond mutual fund, they were able to increase their return by 40% (from 3% to 6%), and do something better with the few hours per week spent managing it.
 They also realized that just planning to spend the interest was not practical.
 So they'll be on a mutual fund systematic withdrawal program instead.
 See the Oldest Asset #2 sheet.

-• They were able to get out of a 5% and buy mutual funds.
+• They were able to get out of a 2% CD and annuity and buy a diversified portfolio of mutual funds.

-• They bought Long-term Care insurance that turned spending thousands per month in nursing home costs and medical bills into paying premiums of one-tenth that amount.
+• They bought Long-term Care insurance that turned spending hundreds a month in nursing home costs and medical bills into paying premiums of one-tenth that amount.

 That's it.
 All it took was restructuring asset payouts, contributing a little more to their retirement plans, buying LTC insurance, getting rid of trying to market time and pick individual stocks and bonds by replacing all that with asset allocation using mutual funds, and they're all set.